Vacation Village 1962

 The media circus made Skirball famous.

-A full page devoted to Jack Skirball’s “Birth of a Baby,” scratched microfilm image from The Ottawa Journal, 1942.
+A full page devoted to Jack Skirball’s “Birth of a Baby,” Ottawa Journal, 1942.

 Joe Skirball was business manager for director Frank Floyd (Mutiny on the Bounty, 1935) and suggested Jack team up with him to make pictures.
 Frank and Jack produced films for Universal, starring Claudette Colbert, Joseph Cotten, Bette Davis, David Niven, Ginger Rogers, and John Wayne.
 They bought the script for Saboteur from David O. Selznick, who loaned them director Alfred Hitchcock, at $150,000 for 18 weeks.
 While they had him, they also produced Hitchcock’s Shadow of a Doubt, with Teresa Wright and Joseph Cotton.
 During the war years, the government imposed a spending limit of $5000 per film for set construction using new materials.
 Hitchcock was used to spending $100,000.
 So the film was shot on location in Santa Rosa.